gh-cli-for-education/gh-education/docs/src/practicas/race-condition.md

 *Event listeners are not called if they are attached after the event has already fired.
 "You snooze, you lose."*

+## Test adicional

-Test adicional: Con `let waitFor = 0` pruebe a recargar la página. ¿Que ocurrirà?
+Con `let waitFor = 0` pruebe a recargar la página. ¿Que ocurrirà?
 ¿Pasa lo mismo con todos los navegadores?

 <hr/>

 ## Objetivo

-En su informe desarrolle una explicación para las conductas observadas
+In your report, develop an explanation for the observed behaviors.

 ## Referencias